Devaasuram: Plot

 Later, Neelakandan feels regretful and helps her family in many ways and tries to persuade Bhanumathi to take up dancing again, but she doesn't budge.
 Meanwhile, Neelakandan visits his widowed mother intending to bring her back home, but she passes away after revealing a terrible secret; that he was born of another man, out of wedlock, without revealing the name of his biological father.
 This fact crushes him, and only Bhanumathi finds out this secret when he drunkenly curses (at the car of his deceased "father") that the ancestral heritage which he is proud of, is actually not his.
 She is surprised by the vulnerable side of Neelakandan.
 He visits Bhanumathi at her home to persuade her to take up dancing again, only to be refused like before, telling him that she will resume dancing only after his death.
 That night while returning home, Shekaran and his aides ambush (by hitting him with a car from behind) and injure him seriously after inflicting several wounds with swords, knives, iron rods, and wooden sticks.
 Neelakandan survives the attack, but his left hand and right leg are badly injured and he undergoes Ayurvedic treatment to rejuvenate his legs.

 It is during this time that Bhanumathi falls in love with him (she is also regretful for having cursed him, feeling a guilty that the attack was somehow related to her curse).
 Neelakandan convinces Bhanumathi to dance and he arranges for a classical dance event for her in Delhi.
 He too loves her ardently, but he refuses to marry Bhanumathi considering her future, but in the end, Warrier persuades him to do so.
 Neelakandan tries to forget all the past events and his rivalry with Shekaran, but the latter is not satisfied.
 He wants to defeat Neelakandan in front of the whole village.
-For this, he kidnaps Bhanumathi and forces Neelakandan to take blows in front of the public during the annual village temple festival organized by the Mundakkal family.
-Meanwhile, Neelakandan's friends rescue Bhanumathi and after this, he maims Shekaran by cutting off Shekaran's right hand, claiming "Shekaran, I want to live peacefully..." so that he will not come for revenge later.
+For this, he kidnaps Bhanumathi and forces Neelakandan to take blows without retaliating in front of the public during the annual village temple festival organized by the Mundakkal family.
+Meanwhile, Neelakandan's friends rescue Bhanumathi and after this, Neelakandan fights back, defeating Shekaran.
+Then, he maims Shekaran by cutting off Shekaran's right hand, claiming "Shekaran, I want to live peacefully..." so that he will not come for revenge later.
 However, while severing Shekharan's hand, Neelakandan uses the backside of the sword, which shows the agony and power he had.